coleifer/peewee/docs/peewee/asyncio.rst

       Close the underlying connection pool and release all active connections.

       This method should be called during application shutdown.

+      Connections orphaned by tasks that exited without closing them are reclaimed as well, with any open transaction rolled back.

    .. method:: __aenter__()
                __aexit__(exc_type, exc, tb)